 We are continuing commercial discussions with a variety of parties ranging from large utilities and state-sponsored enterprises to portfolio and multinational commodity interests.
-Leveraging the global relationships and extensive experience of our management team, we expect to sign long-term binding offtake commitments for substantially all of the Terminal's capacity, or a subset of the total project liquefaction trains, as applicable, prior to a FID.
+Leveraging the global relationships and extensive experience of our management team, we expect to sign long-term binding offtake commitments for substantially all of the project liquefaction train's capacity prior to a positive FID with respect to such liquefaction trains.